Ankita17Talwar/Supervised_ML/README.md

 Note : GridSearchCV can be computationally expensive, especially if you are searching over a large hyperparameter space and dealing with multiple hyperparameters.
 Solution is to use RandomSearchCV , in which not all hyperparameter values are tried out.
 Instead, a fixed number of hyperparameter settings is sampled from specified probability distributions.

 # RandomSearchCV
+Note: Note that RandomizedSearchCV will never outperform GridSearchCV.
+Instead, it is valuable because it saves on computation time.

+We perform RandomSeacrch CV for tuning Decisiontree parameter